- Property tax reassessments have remained relatively steady until recent years.

 Review Denver Neighborhood Comps

 If all of these property characteristics are correct, you’ll want to look at the actual estimated value of your property.
-If the county is overestimating the value of your Denver property, this is a good reason to successfully appeal your property taxes.
+If the county is overestimating the value of your Denver property, you have a good chance of successfully appealing your property taxes.

 Not a current client?
 Learn more about the benefits of our Denver Property Management service.